mitselek/ikea-skadis-meets-2020/models/skadis-accessories/join plates/README.md

 ## Files

-- **join plates.step** - Combined STEP file containing all three join plate variations:
+- **join plate - square.step** - STEP file for the square join plate (for side-by-side connections)
-  - Square (previously "side join plate")
-  - Corner - Portrait (P)
-  - Corner - Landscape (L)
-- **corner join plate.step** - Legacy STEP file for the original four-way corner connector
+- **join plate - portrait.step** - STEP file for the Portrait (P) corner join plate
-- **side join plate.step** - Legacy STEP file for the original horizontal/vertical side connector
+- **join plate - landscape.step** - STEP file for the Landscape (L) corner join plate
-- **../skadis key.step** - STEP file for the standard key used to lock join plates to the pegboards
+- **../skadis key - normal.step** - STEP file for the standard key used to lock join plates to the pegboards
-- **../skadis double key.step** - STEP file for the double key used to connect join plates on both sides of a pegboard
+- **../skadis key - double.step** - STEP file for the double key used to connect join plates on both sides of a pegboard

 For more information about other SKÅDIS accessories, see the main [repository documentation](../../../README.md).